zanytofu/nxcfw/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/zanytofu/nxcfw/releases)
+1. Download the latest `nxcfw.zip` file from the [releases page](https://github.com/zanytofu/nxcfw/releases)
+2. Prepare your SD card:
+  - If you are using a new SD card, format it to **FAT32**
+  - Delete all files and folders from your SD card except `Nintendo/` and `emuMMC/` (if present)
-2. Extract the nxcfw.zip file to the root of your SD card
+3. Extract the contents of `nxcfw.zip` to the root of your SD card
-3. Insert the SD card into your Nintendo Switch
+4. Insert the SD card into your Nintendo Switch
-4. Boot your console following standard CFW installation procedures
+5. Boot your console following standard CFW installation procedures

 ---